Redocly/redocly-cli/docs/guides/response-contains-property.md

 This guide is most effective when you follow along and complete the steps.
 :::

-## Case 0 - Check that the current OpenAPI definition is valid
+## Case 0 - Check that the current OpenAPI description is valid

 After downloading the `openapi-starter` repository, ensure that you installed the project's dependencies via `npm install`.

 Once completed, in the project folder, execute the `npx redocly lint` command.
-You should receive confirmation that the OpenAPI definition is valid:
+You should receive confirmation that the OpenAPI description is valid:

 ```bash
 npx redocly lint